The Interrupters (band): Fight the Good Fight

-On May 2, 2018, the Interrupters announced the album Fight the Good Fight, produced by Tim Armstrong, released on June 29 on Hellcat/Epitaph.
+On May 2, 2018, the Interrupters announced the album Fight the Good Fight, produced by Tim Armstrong; it was released on June 29 on Hellcat/Epitaph.
 The lead single, "She's Kerosene", peaked at number 4 on Billboard's Alternative Songs chart.
 The album has reached number 2 on the Billboard Independent Albums, and number 141 on the Billboard 200.
 The band were featured on the cover of Kerrang! magazine in May 2019 and were nominated for 'Best International Breakthrough' at the 2019 Kerrang!
 Awards.

 Billy Kottage, formerly of Reel Big Fish, has been touring with the band as a featured musician since early 2019, playing the Hammond organ and trombone.

 The Interrupters' single "Take Back the Power" served as the intro music for Hillary, a 2020 docuseries about Hillary Clinton.

+In 2024, the band appeared in an episode of the Apple TV+ revival Yo Gabba Gabbaland!, performing the song "Wonderful Day in a Wonderful Place".